robzwolf/huffman/markdown_report.md

 Although the output file is larger than the input file in both special cases, the output file is in keeping with the canonical Huffman coding structure we defined, and so it makes sense for the program to handle these edge cases in this way.

 ## Decoder
-The decoder, somewhat unsurprisingly, does the encoding process in reverse.
+The decoder effectively does the encoding process in reverse.

 ### Parsing the Encoded File
 We start by reading a file in as a sequence of bytes and pulling out the values for the number of padding bytes and the number of unique bytes `N`.
 We then read the next `N` bytes and store them in an ordered dictionary (these are the lengths of our code words), then read the next `N` bytes after that (the list of bytes that correspond to each code word length) and add those to our dictionary.